dan-leo/masters/thesis/v8/2_litstudy.md

 # Literature Study {#litstudy}

+This chapter will look at NB-IoT performance-related literature, IoT, LPWANs, use cases, and a deeper look into NB-IoT itself.

+## Related Literature

 Considering current literature, several studies provide theoretical models not only for the energy consumption of NB-IoT networks [@Andres-Maldonado2017], but also for their latency and delay bounds [@Feltrin2019], impact of coverage extensions [@Andres-Maldonado2018b], coverage performance [@Adhikary2016], battery lifetimes [@Yeoh2018d],[@Lauridsen2018], theoretically optimal configuration strategies [@Feltrin2018] and overall performance for particular verticals [@Soussi2018],[@Beyene2017b].

 Only Martinez [@Martinez2019] focuses effort on the adopter and presents an operational and empirical analysis of the technology when it is deployed in a real network (such as Vodafone in the Metropolitan area of Barcelona).
 Durand [@Thomas2018] compares different LPWANs empirically including NB-IoT.
 Despite the unquestionable value of the theoretical models (for example, to understand orders of magnitude or to guess the theoretical upper and lower bounds), an empirical approach provides real insights into the variability that a UE device experiences when deployed in real conditions.
 This work therefore complements Martinez and related works, and it further provides empirical measurements for UEs that are deployed using a real-world NB-IoT network always while taking the perspective of an application developer.

-* GSM RF equipment testing and performance analysis [@Kasbah2005]
-* Analysis of NB-IoT Deployment in LTE Guard-Band [@Ratasuk2017c]

 Whilst this research is funded by MTN and being aware of internal documentation, this is an independent study which should aid any potential adopters of the technology.

-The empirical results of NB-IoT depend on the device used (UE) and underlying LTE vendor architecture of the MNO providing coverage.
-Thus,

 ## Internet of Things{#iot}

+The Internet of Things (IoT), as briefly outlined in Section \ref{terminology}, is an ecosystem of smart devices that connect to the internet/cloud in various ways.
+Although IoT's requirements (Section \ref{iot_requirements}) are loosely defined due to the large variety of use cases (Section \ref{usecases}), it is still important to see how well NB-IoT performs and facilitates these connections for IoT (discussion in Section \ref{discussion}).
+This section looks at these requirements and other facets of IoT relevant to NB-IoT.

+Since IoT is advancing in popularity (Section \ref{iot_advancement}), stakeholders in NB-IoT can be rest assured that the technology will be useful for years to come.

+Although the simplest type of use case is smart metering (Section \ref{smartmetering}), useful for LPWANs which send data unidirectionally, NB-IoT shows its bidirectional strength in Push-Pull models (Section \ref{pushpull}).
+In fact, this makes NB-IoT well suited for edge computing (Section \ref{edge_computing}) too.

+Finally, although satellite IoT has the benefit of worldwide coverage, by rolling out national NB-IoT coverage in South Africa, for example, it defeats the purpose of satellite IoT by being affordable and energy efficient (see Section \ref{satellite_iot}).

+### Requirements {#iot_requirements}

+IoT requires scalable smart devices to collect data and interact with the physical world using wireless connectivity.
+Thus, wireless communication must be energy efficient, have low latency, low data overhead and long range for optimal cloud processing.

+To be sure that LPWANs can be well scaled, they require a cloud platform well suited to the large number of connections such as Cisco-Jasper and ThingsBoard [@Hejazi2018a].

+### Advancement {#iot_advancement}

-The internet of things has surged in popularity over recent years as an interconnected system of devices that transfer data over a network without requiring human interaction.
+IoT has surged in popularity over recent years as an interconnected system of devices that transfer data over a network without requiring human interaction.

 Looking at Gartner's analysis of technology expectations with regards to NB-IoT and related technologies, in 2014 Gartner estimated that Internet of Things (IoT) had reached the height of inflated expectations, and the hype it generated lives on in a rich ecosystem of emerging technologies.
 As of July 2018, NB-IoT and IoT has falling interest (and hype) in Fig. \ref{fig:gartner_ictAfrica}, yet it will reach productivity in 2-10 years time.
 Since new coverage has not been rolled out for almost two years to date, we believe there is a strong chance for renewed NB-IoT interest in Africa.
+Gartner predicts that there will be more than 20.8 billions of smart things that will be connected to Internet by 2020, whereas the worldwide number of devices was 6.4 billions in 2016 [@Ayoub2018c].

 [](../images/hype-cycle-2014-100371840-large.idge.jpeg)